 SCSC Skating Programs

-The Sunshine Coast Skating Club offers programs for pre-school through to adult in "learn to skate" CanSkate, "learn/improve hockey skating skills" CanPowerSkate, "learn to figure skate" Jr Academy and STAR (learn to compete in figure skating).
+The Sunshine Coast Skating Club offers youth programming in "learn to skate" CanSkate, "learn/improve hockey skating skills" CanPowerSkate, "learn to figure skate" Jr Academy and STAR (learn to compete in figure skating).

 Why Sign Up For CanSkate?

 CanSkate is a dynamic learn-to-skate program that focuses on fun, participation and basic skill development.
 Based on Sports Canada’s long term athlete development (LTAD) principles, CanSkate centers on physical literacy and the fundamental skills needed to take part in any ice sport or to skate as a recreational activity.